School of Urban Affairs and Public Policy

 Curriculum Vitae

 Currently, Kenya Anderson serves as faculty advisor for the University of Memphis’ Chapter of the Coalition of Black Social Workers.
 For the past six years, her professional appointment with the University of Memphis has included service as the BA Field Director and academic advisor in the School of Social Work.
-She is a member of the North American Network of Field Educators and Directors (NANFED) and the Tennessee Statewide Field Consortium.
+She is a member of the North American Network of Field Educators and Directors (NANFED) and a member of the Tennessee Statewide Field Consortium.

 Kenya’s research interests include exploring intergenerational and social aspects of housing stability in urban communities.
-Her area of study emphases the intersectionality of issues of housing instability and poverty to develop interventions that reduce the impact of social and economic disparities.
+Her area of study emphasizes the intersectionality of issues of housing instability and poverty to develop interventions that reduce the impact of social and economic disparities.
 She seeks to identify the environmental conditions that cultivate prosocial community responses to strengthen individuals, families, and communities.

 Elizabeth Cawein